IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Key points to blocks which contain a list of indexes that point to in order entries in the table.
 Secondary indexes have to be dense.

 ![[10-11-2025==15-56_1.png]]
-Here each index points addresses(buckets) which when followed point to the table.The table is sorted but the buckets are not.
+Here each index points addresses(buckets) which when followed point to the table.The table is sorted on id NOT ON SALARY.
 Here the white table is secondary index.

 #### Primary Indices: